The Doom and Gloom of "To Whom It May Concern": Forget old-fashioned cover letters

 Today, that situation has changed dramatically, and this manager is back on track.
 I drew on a number of resources and relationship tools to turn this volatile situation around.
 For example, I encouraged other division managers to call him and offer words of encouragement.
 I took him to dinner and listened empathetically.
 When he requested more information, I responded promptly.
 I also continue to check periodically to see how things are going….
 [Highlights of experience follow.]

-Have a question for Lynda?
-Ask or leave a comment below!
+Have a question for Lynda or want to leave a comment?
+Click here.